JincorTech/auth-ts-client/README.md

 # Auth client

-This is a client library which encapsulates interaction with Jincor Auth.
+This is a client library which encapsulates interaction with [Auth service](https://github.com/JincorTech/backend-auth).
 With its help you can:

 1. Register users and tenants.
 2. Get tokens for users and tenants after authorization.